koinos/koinos-docs/docs/nodes/management.md

 docker compose ps
 ```

-Keep the failed and restored generations until the node passes the full health
+Keep the failed and restored data copies until the node passes the full health
 procedure.

 ### Restore

 Use the staged [public backup procedure](backup-restore.md) only when its
-network, date, layout, and trust boundary fit the recovery.
-It accelerates
+network, date, layout, and source fit the recovery.
+It accelerates restoration
-restoration of public chain data; it is not a source of local identity or
+of public chain data; it is not a source of local identity or authority.
-authority.

 ## Incident evidence

 Do not repeatedly restart a failing database.
 Preserve:

-- the exact error and relevant bounded logs;
+- the exact error and the relevant last log lines or incident time range;
 - `docker compose ps`;
 - image tags and digests;
-- deployment revision and configuration diff;
+- selected release or commit and configuration diff;
 - disk, filesystem, and kernel status;
 - the last clean shutdown and latest valid head.